 Farro is an ancient grain (similar to quinoa, freekeh, and karmut) that has a rich flavor and a chewy, hearty texture.
 It’s similar in appearance to barley, but with a more intense nutty taste.
 Think of the texture as being similar to that of wild rice, but thicker.

-It’s protein-packed and full of fiber, making it one of the most nutrient-dense whole grains out there.
-You’ll love it in grain bowls as a substitute for white rice, brown rice, or quinoa!
+Personally, I love it in grain bowls as a substitute for white rice, brown rice, or quinoa!

 Ingredients for Italian Farro Risotto

 - Swiss chard (or kale): remove the stems, then thinly slice.
 Give the leaves a rough chop.
+If you have leftover greens, make this creamy swiss chard!

 - Shallots: A subtle onion flavor that is slightly sweet from sweating in butter.